flutter/website/src/content/ui/interactivity/focus.md

   app users can use the mouse to click on the desired UI element or press a keyboard shortcut to move focus.

-Once in focus, text entered with the keyboard flows to that element.
+Once a part of an app has focus, text entered with the keyboard flows to that element.
 Text input could control objects or display text in a text field.
 This continues until the focus moves to another element in the app.